billstclair/elm-projection/math.md

 Now I just have to express that equation in n-1 dimensions, the coordinate system of the plane, with up as appropriate.

+I asked Grok to do the whole thing, with only an English description of what I wanted. [grok-projection-math.html](grok-projection-math.html) is the result.

 TODO

 ## GitHub-flavored Markdown (GFM) Note